Peak Estimation of Rational Systems using Convex Optimization: Finite-Dimensional Truncation

 \subsection{Computational Complexity}

 The dominant-size Gram \ac{PSD} constraint of program \eqref{eq:peak_rat_sos} occurs at \eqref{eq:peak_rat_sos_big}, and has size $\binom{n+1+2k + 2 \floor{\deg(f_0)/2}}{n+1}$.
 When using an interior point method, the scaling of \eqref{eq:peak_rat_sos} therefore grows as $O(n^{6k})$ (nominally) or exponentially (in a degenerate case from Proposition 6 of \cite{gribling2023note}).
-Further complexity reductions such as symmetry and term sparsity may be employed if present.
+Further complexity reductions such as symmetry and term sparsity may be employed if present to reduce computation time, but exploiting sparsity may lead to different finite-degree SOS optimal values.